Business-Wizard/Passwords_Leak_Analysis/README.md

 # Context

-One day we all get the message -
-A notification that beems across your phone or chimes into your inbox. . .
+At some point in all of our lives we've received one of the following - A notification that flashes across your phone or pops into your inbox. . .

 >Dear Customer, \
-we’re letting you know that we detected unusual activity on your account and are taking action to. . .
+We’re letting you know that we have detected unusual activity on your account and are taking action to. . .

-“Was my information stolen from my bank, my employer, or that one website I love to read at night”? <sup>[website](#website)</sup>
+“Was my information stolen from my bank, my employer, or could it be from that one website I love to read at night”? <sup>[website](#website)</sup>

 How the bad-guys managed to steal or purchase your information, you’ll never know for sure.
-But of all the ways you can better protect you and your family against cyber criminals, there is one advice you’ve heard the most.
-And it’s also the one you’ve agreed with the most, told yourself you’d commit to it, and then promptly forgot about again. . .
+Out of all the ways you can better protect yourself and your family against cyber criminals, there is one piece of advice you’ve heard the most.
+It’s also the one you’ve actually agreed with, told yourself you’d commit to, but then promptly decided to put it off again. . .

-at least until the news of another data breach slides across your phone. [^breachnotice]
+Until the news of another data breach slides across your phone. [^breachnotice]

+---

 <center>Create a strong password!</center>

 ---

+#### How Does A Password Get Cracked?

+When you create a password for an account, the majority of service companies are now immediately use a hashing algorithm to turn your plaintext password into a "hash".
+This hash is unique to your password and cannot be undone to identify your password if it is stolen or leaked from a database.
+This sounds like it should be a secure solution, but when a hacker receives stolen password hashes from a company, they have already determined which hashing algorithm that company used.
+The hacker then runs billions of password guesses through the same hashing algorithm to see if any hashes are a match - effectively identifying what the original passwords were.

+*************************Image

+---
-So what really makes a strong password anyway?
+So what does it take to make a strong password anyway?

-- Is it having a specific date that you haven’t told anyone?
+- Should you include that specific date that you haven’t told anyone?
-- Is it the amount of fancy characters you can find on your keyboard?
+- Or the amount of fancy characters you can find on your keyboard?
 - Or perhaps the cat ladies of the world have the true secret to fighting cyber criminals after all - just make a password with all of the names of your cats :smiley_cat:.[^cat_lady]

-## Data

-The datasets used in this project provide a variety in both source, context, and size.
-The passwords are sourced from notable data breaches such as Linkedin [^linkedin_count] and Rock You, as well as an aggregate database totaling over 560 million passwords.[^ibeenpwned]  My datasets are facially simple - they are a collection of either the passwords in plaintext form.
-All other features were derived by analyzing the password plaintext (e.g length of password and count of lowercase letters used).

-Two other features highlighted during this analysis was an overall score from 0-4 to represent how strong each password was, as well as an estimate for how many guesses a motivated hacker would need before breaking each password.[^zxcvbn]

 ---

-## Goals & Minimum Viable Product

-1. Create a novel data pipeline to prepare the datasets to a common standard.
-2. Practice methods of data manipulation that scale well with datasets in excess of 3-25GB (e.g. Dask, PySpark, RAPIDS)
-3. Create code using Object-Oriented Principles that can be further developed in future capstones and open-source projects.

-**But more importantly**

-1. Provide you examples of strong and weak passwords.
-2. Help you understand how to make a strong password
-3. Motivate you never again have ~~low-hanging fruit~~ weak passwords for a hacker to profit from.

-## Data Description

-1. The dataset we'll be focusing on for this first project comes from the [10-million passwords](https://xato.net/today-i-am-releasing-ten-million-passwords-b6278bbe7495) dataset generously published by [Mark Burnett](https://medium.com/@m8urnett/about)[^Mark]
-2. The dataset was composed of 10-million unique passwords
-3.

 ## Data Pipeline

+I have analyzed a dataset of ten million unique passwords in an attempt to answer the questions above.
+\
+The dataset used for this first project comes from the [10-million passwords](https://xato.net/today-i-am-releasing-ten-million-passwords-b6278bbe7495) dataset generously published by [Mark Burnett](https://medium.com/@m8urnett/about)[^Mark]

-My dataset for this project had only the password plaintext available as a feature, so all analysis had to occur from creating new features.
+This dataset had only the password plaintext available as a feature, so all analysis had to occur from creating new features, the code for which has been provided. <sep>[pipeline](#pipeline)</sep>

-Features
+Features Created
    1. length of password
    2. count of character types used
       - lowercase, numbers, uppercase, symbols
    3. guesses_log10
-      - Estimate of password strength
+      - Measure of **Password Strength**
       - Estimated number of max guesses to identify a password
    4. score
       1. Simplified version of guesses
       2. Useful as feedback during new-password creation
       3. Promotes stronger passwords

+## Assumptions for time estimates
+*********************************NOTE HERE

 | Guesses_log | Time to Crack| Score  |
 | ----:       | -----------: |:-----: |